 Hyperactivity

-It’s common for people to correlate ADHD with an overabundance of energy.
-This set of symptoms is known as hyperactivity and can be prevalent in adults.
+ADHD is often associated with an overabundance of energy.
+This is known as hyperactivity and can be prevalent in adults.
+Common hyperactive symptoms include:

 - Difficulty remaining still (constantly fidgeting)